 Don’t rush the decision-making process.

 Not all hands-on training is the same.
 Consider these questions.
 Do you have to share pets consistently with other students?
 Are a wide variety of breeds and mixed breeds available?
-How much supervision and reinforcement is provided?
+How much supervision and reinforcement are provided?

 Train on a large variety of pet types.

 Take a moment to consider how many breeds and mixed breeds there are.
-Groomers know how to categorize them into groups by coat types, styling requirements and behavior patterns.
+Groomers know how to categorize them into groups by coat types, styling requirements, and behavior patterns.

-Don’t lie to employers about your capabilities, it is better to be honest and sometimes employers will arrange more experience and training for you.
+Don’t lie to employers about your capabilities, it is better, to be honest, and sometimes employers will arrange more experience and training for you.

 Accreditation is not the same as state licensing approval.